woshimarcel/PhasmoStats/README.md

 <h2><br>Wiki?
 What?</h2>
 Exactly.
 It's pretty much just the <a href="https://phasmophobia.fandom.com/wiki/Main_Page">Unoffical Phasmophobia Fandom<a/> <b>but better</b> (I hope, I like it tho).
 <br>I wanted to add something not just interesting, but also useful for everyone.
 The wiki should have all abilities, inabilities and behaviours of each ghost type.
 If not, sorry!
+<br>Each wiki page for ghost types also have their evidence included - for extra detail, they each have their own text style (the evidences)!
 <br>You can see some images in <a href=#wiki-page>Wiki</a>.

 <h2><br>Credits</h2>